sbmlteam/libsbml/README.txt

   make
   make install

-Optionally, to install the documentation files, also do

-  make install-docs

 To compile C or C++ programs that use libSBML with GCC, use a command such as the following, where -lsbml tells the compiler to link with the installed libSBML library: